AvinashBisram/AvinashBisram/README.md

 ### Hi there 👋

 My name is Avinash Bisram!
-I am an avid learner with a B.S. in Computer Science and (soon) an M.S. in Data Science.
+I am an avid learner with a B.S. in Computer Science and an M.S. in Data Science.

-I love learning new topics in statistics, data analyis, and machine learning.
+I love learning new topics in statistics, data analysis, and machine learning.
 On my profile, I feature personal projects where I try to apply my new knowledge and tackle interesting problems!

 **Languages**: Python, SQL, R
-**Software**: Tableau, Microsoft Excel
+**Software**: Tableau, Microsoft Excel, Jupyter Notebooks
 **Processes**: Data Cleaning, Exploratory Data Analysis, Creating Dashboards, Making Predictive Models

 **Projects:**